omnidan/redux-recycle/README.md

 Now, once you click the increment button, the state will be reset to `0`.

-if you need more complex initialization logic you can provide a `reducer function` as the last param it willadd be used to get the inital state.
+If you need more complex initialization logic, you can provide a `reducer function` as the last param.
+It will be called with the state and action to get the initial state.

 ```js